bjtucker/logicmonitor-ansible/README.md

         default: []
         choices: null
         version_added: "1.0"
+    id:
+        description:
+            - ID of the datasource to target
+            - >
+                Required for management of LogicMonitor datasources
+                (target=datasource)
+            required: false
+            default: null
+            choices: null
+            version_added: "2.1"
     fullpath:
         description:
             - The fullpath of the host group object you would like to manage